k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

   ![image](images/99_23_condition.PNG)

-* An example of a transaction's behavior in the loop when not all Stages inside the loop are transactional.
-In the following example, there are transactions in each iteration: one at the **insert data** Stage which is followed by a commit and another at the **query params** Stage which is also followed by a commit.
+* The following is an example of a transaction's behavior in the loop when not all Stages inside the loop are transactional.
+There are two transactions in each iteration: one at the **insert data** Stage which is followed by a commit and another at the **query params** Stage which is also followed by a commit.

   ![image](images/99_23_complex_ex.PNG)